 - The male main characters are often blatantly sexist.
 They can’t be alpha men, but at least they’re not women.
 Asexual archetypes are also pretty common.

 - It’s true that most comedies involve an element of ‘niche passion’.
 The characters in The I.T.
 Crowd, for instance, have highly specialised knowledge of computers.
 Joey from Friends has a thing about sandwiches.
-Kramer from Seinfeld seems to have developed a new obsession every episode.
+Kramer from Seinfeld seems to have developed a new obsession every episode (soup, fruit, etc.).

-- The main characters must know a lot about their subject matter, which means a lot of research by the writer.
+- The main characters of these stories must know a lot about their subject matter, which means a tonne of research by the writer.
 These characters often know little about anything else, and lead chaotic lives.

-- The roles will be played by ‘character actors’ (or the literary equivalent).
+- On screen the roles will be played by ‘character actors’ (or the literary equivalent).
 No leading men here.
 They have little social capital outside their own limited subculture.

 - If they lose their subculture of friends they are left with very little.
 Remaining part of the gang is everything.
 Exclusion is a type of death.
-(That happens in this story, though it is largely self-imposed.)
+(That happens in this story.)

 As mentioned in the interview above, others have pointed out that each of the men fulfils a role within the ‘family’ of friends.
 ‘We were family to Mo when he was up at the Royal…’